KesMath/.CS_Window_Applications/README.md

 As a direct result of following such standard, progeny cryptos that extends or inherits the ETH protocol/interface will have the same wallet address format that prefixes with 0x and is 42 characters long of randomly distributed alphanumeric text.
 This is where this listener exploit becomes advantageous.

 (FYI visit https://eidoo.io/erc20-tokens-list to see all ETH based cryptos.
-Viewing this list should open your eyes to the yield potency behind this exploit if it were to live on a number of machines)
+Viewing this list should open your eyes to the yield potency behind this exploit if it were to live on a vast number of machines)